crouchr/vtradr/docs/INSTALL-TRADR-MACOSX.md

 This document describes how install TRADR from scratch.
 This document has been tested on an Intel MacBook running Ventura 13.6.6
-A similar document exists fro running on Linux (to be written).
+A similar document exists for running on Linux (to be written).

 # Install the following pre-requisites
 - VirtualBox v7 - go to virtualbox.org